lucid-bs/LSUT/README.md

 To meet Standard Five, a tool shall not upon Map Bake, cause behavior that differs across hardware platforms, or causes bugs or crashes that cannot be replicated through the use of Official Tools.
 This means that if a tool causes a bug or crash that can't be caused using an Official Tool, the tool does not meet this standard.

 ## Standard 6: Targeting
 To meet Standard Six, a tool shall only target the Minimum Viable version required for a feature.
-For tools that interface with mods such as Vivify or Synapse, ***TOOLS SHALL ONLY TARGET THE OLDEST VERSION REQUIRED, WHICH AS OF THE TIME WRITING THIS, IS 2019.4.28f.*** If a tool does not target the Minimum Viable version required for the feature it intends to make use of, it does not meet this standard.
+For tools that interface with mods such as Vivify or Synapse, ***TOOLS SHALL ONLY TARGET THE OLDEST VERSION REQUIRED TO ENSURE COMPATIBILITY, WHICH AS OF THE TIME WRITING THIS, IS 2019.4.28f.*** If a tool does not target the Minimum Viable version required for the feature it intends to make use of, it does not meet this standard.